ZAR to INR Forecast & Outlook

 💸 Transfer implications

-- Expats: sending money to India may find current conditions less favourable than recent levels.
+- Expats: sending money to India may find transfer costs less favourable if the pair weakens further.

 🧭 Key drivers